snowplow/documentation/docs/destinations/forwarding-events/snowbridge/concepts/application-overview/index.md

 Snowbridge’s architecture is fairly simple: it receives data from one streaming technology (via [Sources](../sources/index.md)), optionally runs filtering and transformation logic on them (message-by-message, via [Transformations](../transformations/index.md)), and sends the data to another streaming technology or destination (via [Targets](../targets/index.md)).
 If it is not possible to process or retry the data [as per the failure model](../failure-model/index.md), it outputs a message to another destination (via [Failure Targets](../failure-model/index.md#failure-targets)).

-Where the source supports acking, messages are only acked once the data is successfully sent to either the Target or the failure target (in the case of unrecoverable failure).
-In the case of a recoverable failure - for example when the target is temporarily unavailable - messages will not be acked at source and will find their way back into Snowbridge to be retried once the source technology's ack deadline has passed.
+Where the source supports acking, Snowbridge only acks messages once the data is successfully sent to either the target or the failure target (in the case of unrecoverable failure).
+In the case of a recoverable failure — for example when the target is temporarily unavailable — Snowbridge will not ack the messages and will retry them once the source technology’s ack deadline has passed.

 ![architecture](./images/snowbridge-architecture.jpg)